michaelravina/Data-Analytics-Report/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-* QUT staff and Dr. Arash for holding my hand (metaphorically) throughout the project
+* QUT staff and Dr. Catriona for their guidance throughtout the project
+* To the past contributors of the project and their dedication
-* To the github community for providing me this awesome readme template
+* To the youtube and stack overflow community for their many python tutorials :)